LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/facebook-quick-start.md

 ![](/img/facebook-messenger-2.png)

-## Step 3: Connect your Facebook page to LiveEngage
+## Step 2: Connect your Facebook page to LiveEngage

-Click the Facebook **Log in **button and log in to Facebook.
+Click the Facebook **Log in** button and log in to Facebook.
 If you are already logged in, a window will pop-up asking if you would like to "Continue as <your name>"?
 Click to proceed.

 1. A window will ask you "What Pages do you want to use with LP on Messenger (VA1)?".
 Select the page(s) you'd like to use Facebook integration on and click **Next**.
 2. You will then be prompted with the question: "What is LP on Messenger (VA1) allowed to do?"
 Leave the toggles as is and click **Done.**

-3. You will receive the confirmation message: *"You’ve now linked LP on Messenger (VA1) to Facebook"*.
+3. You will receive the confirmation message: _"You’ve now linked LP on Messenger (VA1) to Facebook"_.
 Click on **OK** to close this window.
 4. A small pop-up within LiveEngage will appear asking you to Subscribe.
 Subscribe the relevant Facebook pages (the same ones you gave permissions to earlier) and click on **Done**.
 5. Click on **Done** on the lower right corner.

+**Tip:** You do not need to add an Agent Manager to get started.

 ![](/img/facebook-messenger-4.png)